Pei Xian: Capture and service under Shi Le

 In 314, Wang Jun was captured and sent for execution at the Han capital by Shi Le.
 Wang Jun's associates including Zao Song (棗嵩) all rushed to apologize for their crimes and offered bribes to Shi Le, but only Pei Xian and his peer, Xun Chuo (荀綽; grandson of Xun Xu and a nephew of Xun Fan) refused to meet him.
 Shi Le eventually summoned them and questioned their refusal to save themselves.
-Pei Xian appeared calm at first but then cried as he said, "Our families have served the Jin for generations and have enjoyed its honours and fortunes.
+Pei Xian appeared calm at first but then cried as he said, "Our families have served Jin for generations and have enjoyed its honours and fortunes.
 Though Wang Jun was ruthless and crude, he was still a vassal of Jin, and so we followed him and dared not think otherwise.
-If Duke Ming (Shi Le) does not cultivate virtue and righteousness but is bent on intimidation and punishment, then our only wish is to die.
+If Honorable Lord (Note: "Minggong" here is a form of expression, used to address someone with high social status.)(Shi Le) does not cultivate virtue and righteousness but is bent on intimidation and punishment, then our only wish is to die.
 What other escape is there?
 Please grant us death."

 The two then left without performing obeisance.
 Shi Le summoned them back and apologized, treating them both as distinguished guests.
 When Shi Le went to investigate the homes of Wang Jun's aides and relatives, he found that they had hoard an enormous amount of wealth.
 Meanwhile, Pei Xian and Xun Chuo only had over a hundred volumes of books along with a few piles of salt and rice.
-Shi Le said to advisor, Zhang Bin, "Their reputations are well deserved.
+Shi Le said to his advisor Zhang Bin, "Their reputations are well deserved.
 I am not happy that I have captured You province; I am happy that I have gained these two."
 Pei Xian was appointed Assistant Officer of the Household while Xun Chuo was appointed an Army Advisor.

-In 318, the consort kin, Jin Zhun, massacred the Han imperial family at Pingyang, dug up the tombs of Liu Yuan and Liu Cong and burnt down the ancestral temple.
-Shi Le and Liu Yao led their forces against him, and after his defeat, Shi Le appointed Pei Xian, along with Shi Hui (石会), to restore Liu Yuan and Liu Cong's tombs.
+In 318, the consort kin Jin Zhun massacred the Han imperial family at Pingyang, dug up the tombs of Liu Yuan and Liu Cong and burnt down the ancestral temple.
+Shi Le and Liu Yao led their forces against him, and after his defeat, Shi Le appointed Pei Xian, along with Shi Hui (石会), to restore Liu Yuan's and Liu Cong's tombs.